SumoLogic/sumologic-documentation/docs/api/search-job.md

 The Search Job API provides third-party scripts and applications access to your log data through access key/access ID authentication.

 :::warning
-Search Job APIs are not yet built with OpenAPI specifications and therefore not documented with the rest of the APIs.
-Instead, refer to the instructions below for details.
+Search Job APIs are not yet built with OpenAPI specifications and therefore not included in our [Swagger docs](https://api.sumologic.com/docs).
+Instead, refer to the below documentation.
 :::

 import ApiIntro from '../reuse/api-intro.md';